 Other states have also recently enacted consumer data protection legislation.
 The Virginia Consumer Data Protection Act ("VCDPA"), which is somewhat similar to the CCPA, took effect on January 1, 2023.
 Under the VCDPA, it is unlawful for persons subject to the law to process what is termed "sensitive data" without the affirmative, unambiguous consent of the consumer, subject to some exceptions.
 "Sensitive data" includes, but is not limited to, personal health diagnosis data.
 The Virginia Attorney General has sole authority to enforce the VCDPA, and regulated entities that violate the VCDPA may be subject to maximum civil penalties of \$7,500 for each violation.
 Colorado, Connecticut, and Utah also recently enacted legislation similar to the VCDPA, with some minor variations.
 Colorado's and Connecticut's statutes will take effect on July 1, 2023, and Utah's statute will take effect on December 31, 2023.
 All three statutes are similar to the VCDPA.
-Unlike the CCPA, the new data protection statutes in Virginia, Colorado, Connecticut, and Utah do not give consumers a private right of action.
-Other states are considering enacting similar privacy laws.
-The 2022 federal legislative session also raised speculation regarding the prospect of federal data protection legislation, but such legislation has not yet gained sufficient congressional support to pass.
+Unlike the CCPA, the new data protection legislation, but such legislation has not yet gained sufficient congressional support to pass.
 We will continue to monitor and assess the impact of these emerging laws, which may impose substantial penalties for violations, impose significant costs for investigations and compliance, allow private class-action litigation and carry significant potential liability for our business.

 Outside of the U.S., data protection laws, including the General Data Protection Regulation ("GDPR") in Europe and the Lei Geral de Proteção de Dados in Brazil, also apply to our operations in those countries in which we provide services to customers.
 Legal requirements in these countries relating to the processing, collection, storage and transfer of personal data continue to evolve.
-The GDPR imposes, among other things, data protection requirements that include strict obligations and restrictions on the ability to collect, analyze and transfer personal data regarding persons in the EU, a requirement for prompt notice of data breaches to data subjects and supervisory authorities in certain circumstances, and possible substantial fines for any violations (including possible fines for certain violations of up to the greater of €20.0 million or 4% of total worldwide annual turnover of the preceding financial year).
+The GDPR imposes, among other things, data protection requirements that include strict obligations and restrictions on the ability to collect, analyze and transfer personal data regarding persons in the EU, a requirement for prompt notice of data breaches to data subjects and supervisory authorities in certain circumstances, and possible substantial fines for any violations (including possible fines for certain violations of up to the greater of $\notin$ 20.0 million or 4% of total worldwide annual turnover of the preceding financial year).
 Governmental authorities around the world have enacted similar types of legislative and regulatory requirements concerning data protection, and additional governments are considering similar legal frameworks.